-A recent study suggests there is a connection between playing word games and better cognitive function among seniors.
-Competitive games like Scrabble® or Boggle® not only provide those benefits, but also provide social interaction.
+2. Word Games Can Help Seniors FocusA recent study suggests there is a connection between playing word games and better cognitive function among seniors.
+Competitive games like Scrabble® or Boggle® not only provide those benefits and social interaction.
 An in-home caregiver playing these games is a great way for seniors to stay mentally engaged.

-The brain has a specific area for numbers and math.
+3. Doing the Math: Number Games for Elderly Companion CareThe brain has a specific area for numbers and math.
 Games involving numbers don’t have to use complicated math to have benefits in elderly care.
 They can be as simple as bingo, card games like War, or simple math games like shut-the-box.
-The mental stimulation provided by these kinds of activities is different than that of other activities, and will help keep that part of your brain sharp.
+The mental stimulation provided by these kinds of activities is different than that of other activities and will help keep that part of your brain sharp.

-Jigsaw puzzles are an especially valuable tool in elderly care because they require patience, mental acuity and some limited manual dexterity, all of which are valuable in keeping your brain active.
+4. Putting the Pieces Together: Jigsaw Puzzles in Senior Care HelpJigsaw puzzles are an especially valuable tool in elderly care because they require patience, mental acuity, and some limited manual dexterity, all of which are valuable in keeping your brain active.
 It’s not necessary to take weeks and clutter your dining room table; even a small puzzle designed for kids can provide a short-term challenge for seniors that helps improve focus.
-And if you have visitors such as grandchildren over, you can work on a puzzle together.
+And if you have visitors such as grandchildren, you can work on a puzzle together.

-Many elderly people have begun to use tablets or smartphones as part of their daily lives.
+5. Go Digital: Tablet/iPad Games for Elderly Care Many elderly people have begun to use tablets or smartphones as part of their daily lives.
 These devices can aid with many of the games or activities mentioned above.
-Caregivers in home services can provide technology assistance to help set up or maintain these devices.
+Caregivers’ in-home services can provide technology assistance to help set up or maintain these devices.
 A few types of apps that are available include: